The GK Current Affairs on the French Open Winners is crucial from the point of view of various competitive exams.

 - The winners of French Open Women’s Singles receive a miniature replica of the Coupe Suzanne Lenglen (Suzanne Lenglen Cup), named after Suzanne Lenglen.

-- The French Open 2020 Tournament scheduled to be held in May 2020 is postponed to September 2020 due to COVID-19 Pandemic.
+- The French Open 2020 Tournament scheduled to be held in May 2020 was postponed to September 2020 due to COVID-19 Pandemic.

 Candidates can also check important general awareness topics given below for competitive exams preparation: